Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

 - 4 Points - Pick up one extra card per turn
 - 5 Points - Deploy one card with fewer than 5 CP for free per turn
 - 6 Points - Gain 1 CP per turn phase
-- 5 Points - All your units with the 'Tech' subtype cost 1 less Command Point (CP) to deploy
+- 5 Points - All your units with the 'Mech' subtype cost 1 less Command Point (CP) to deploy
 - 4 Points - Once per turn, you may draw an extra card during your Ready Phase
 - 6 Points: 6 - At the start of each Command Phase, you may look at the top card of your opponent's deck
-- 3 Points - All your units with the 'Divinity' subtype gain +1 Defense
+- 3 Points - All your units with the 'Specialist' subtype gain +1 Defense
 - 4 Points - Whenever you deploy a 'Tech' unit, draw a card
 - 3 Points - Once per turn, you may discard a card to gain 1 extra Command Point (CP) during your Command Phase
 - 5 Points - At the start of each Battle Phase, you may choose one enemy unit.
 That unit gains -1 Attack until the end of the phase